astramieri/oracle-forms/docs/forms_executables.md

 The files used at run time must already have been compiled by the Forms Compiler component.
 These files must reside on the middle-tier machine in a directory accessible to the Forms Runtime Engine (in ```FORMS_PATH```).

-To test your applications, you can also access Forms Services directly from Forms Builder by setting certain preferences.
+To test a Form application, you can also access Forms Services directly from Forms Builder by setting certain preferences.